MicrosoftDocs/memdocs/windows-365/nxt/whats-in-the-box.md

 <!-- ########################## -->
 ## Next steps

-[First time set up for your NXT](setup.md): After unboxing, your NXT is brand-new and no users are logged into the device.
+[First time set up for your Windows 365 Link](setup.md): After unboxing, your Windows 365 Link is brand-new and no users are logged into the device.
 The device must go through first-time setup, also known as the Out-of-Box Experience (OOBE).
 Through this setup process, the device is automatically joined to Microsoft Entra and enrolled in Microsoft Intune.